top of page

 For an Uncontested Election:

-2. The Chair says, "The Bylaws state a voice vote is acceptable when there is but one nominee for an office.
+2. The President says, "The Bylaws state a voice vote is acceptable when there is but one nominee for an office.
 All those in favor of the slate of officers as presented, say aye. (pause) All those opposed, say nay. (pause) The ayes have it and the slate as presented is elected.
-Congratulations.
+Congratulations."
+If the nays have it, the position remains open.

 For a Contested Election:

-1. The Chair states, "For [contested position], [name] has been nominated by the Nominating Committee and [name] was nominated from the floor.
+1. The President states, "For [contested position], [name] has been nominated by the Nominating Committee and [name] was nominated from the floor.
 Nominations are closed.

-2. All each nominee to speak about themselves for two or three minutes.
+2. Allow each nominee to speak about themselves for two or three minutes.

 5. Tellers leave to count ballots.
-Illegal ballots include two ballots folded together, a ballot including the names of too many candidates, or an unintelligible ballot.
-If the meaning of an unintelligible ballot is doubtful but the ballot would not affect the results of the election, the ballot shall be ignored.
-If the ballot affects the outcome, it is shown to the chair who should ask the membership for a ruling.
-If no candidate receives a majority of the votes cast for the office, then it is necessary to re-ballot.
+Illegal and excluded ballots include two ballots folded together, a ballot that names more than one candidate for a contested position, and an unintelligible ballot.
+If the meaning of an unintelligible ballot is doubtful but the ballot would not affect the results, the ballot may be ignored.
+If the unintelligible ballot affects the outcome, it is shown to the chair, who should ask the membership for clarification.
+If no candidate receives a majority of the votes cast for the office, then it is necessary to re-vote.
 The voting members must first be recounted.
 If a member eligible to vote was not present when the original ballot was cast but arrives in time for another vote, the member is entitled to vote.
+Members are given a new ballot.

 6. Teller Committee Chair reads the report.
 “The Teller Committee reports that the number of members eligible to vote is [#].
 The number of votes cast is [#].
 The number of illegal votes cast is [#].
 The number of votes needed for election is [#].
 [Name 1] received [#] votes.
 [Name 2] received [#] votes.

-7. The Chair rereads the report and announces the results for each office.
-The secretary enters the Teller Committee Report including counts and totals in the minutes.
-Following the announcement of the vote, the chair of the tellers moves that the ballots be destroyed.
+7. The President rereads the report and announces the results for each office.
+The Teller Committee Report including counts and totals are recorded in the minutes.
+Following the announcement of the vote, the Teller Committee Chair makes a motion that the ballots be destroyed.

-Within five days after elections, publish the results to the General Membership.
+Within five days after elections, publish the results to the General Membership and email to Affiliation@LouisianaPTA.org.
 Give appreciation for the outgoing officers and excitement for incoming officers.
 The newly elected officers are ANNUALLY required to register with Louisiana PTA at LouisianaPTA.org/register.

 The outgoing and incoming officers meet to discuss the transition and to share all information.
-Everything is turned over by the first day of the new term.
-This is specified in the Bylaws and is usually July 1.
+Everything is turned over before the first day of the new term on July 1.
 Work together to make the transition as smooth as possible because the success of the PTA is the shared goal of everyone.
 Reference the LAPTA Toolkits for complete details.
+If there is a contentious transition, consult LAPTA.

 The following summary outlines steps for a proper election with the required deadlines.

-1. Pick the election date which needs to be during a General Membership meeting at the end of the year in a month specified in the Bylaws.
+1. Pick the election date which needs to be during a General Membership Meeting in the month specified in the Bylaws.

-1. Publish the General Membership meeting and election date.
+• Publish the General Membership Meeting and election date.

-2. Publish the Slate of Officers chosen by the Nominating Committee.
+• Publish the slate of officers chosen by the Nominating Committee.

-5. Fifteen days before elections, nominations from the floor close.
+4. Fifteen days before elections, other nominations "from the floor" close.

-6. Four days before elections, publish the final slate of officers including nominations from the floor.
-Include the elections date.
+5. Four days before elections, publish the final slate of officers including nominations from the floor and announce the election date.

-7. Election day, hold elections at the General Membership meeting.
+6. Election day, hold elections at the General Membership Meeting.

-8. Within 5 days after elections, publish the results.
-Email the results with names and contact information to LAPTA at office@LouisianaPTA.org.
+7. Within 5 days after elections, publish the results.
+Email the results with names and contact information to Affiliation@LouisianaPTA.org.

 Fill in your dates here:

-1. Date at least 30 days before elections, hold General Membership meeting to create Nominating Committee.
+1. Date at least 30 days before elections for the General Membership Meeting to create Nominating Committee.
 Interviews begin.

-2. Date 20 days before elections to publicize meeting, election, slate of officers, & solicit nominations from the floor.
+2. Date 20 days before elections to publicize the meeting, election, slate of officers, & solicitation of other nominations.

-3. Date 15 days before elections when nominations from the floor closes.
+3. Date 15 days before elections when other nominations from the floor close.

-4. Date 4 days before elections to publish final slate of all nominees and meeting reminder.
+4. Date 4 days before elections to publish the slate of officers, other nominees, and a meeting reminder.

 5. Date of elections.